Meet Mary Mulligan, lawyer for indicted Trump financial chief

 Weisselberg is a close Trump confidant, making his cooperation potentially crucial to any future case against Trump himself.

-Trump, a Republican, released a statement Monday night calling the prosecutors “rude, nasty and totally biased” and his company’s actions “in no way a crime.”
+Trump, a Republican, released a statement on Thursday calling the prosecution a “witch hunt.”

+Reporting by Caroline Spiezio; Editing by David Bario, Daniel Wallis and Noeleen Walder

 Our Standards: The Thomson Reuters Trust Principles.